 All of our composite sync cables for the above consoles have an on-board sync separator called an LM1881.
 This is mounted onto our custom Printed Circuit Board.
 See below.

 Retrofit your existing RGB SCARTs with our Sync Blaster PCB, which incorporates an LM1881 sync separator board with convenient solder pads ready for installation.
-Also available with fly wires and heat shrink to cover the PCB at no additional cost.

 Why use composite sync (CSYNC) cables?